 Often I find questions posted on community.servicenow.com to be very disappointing in that a lot of extra back and forth has to happen before someone can get the help they desire.

-- Make a good to-the-point title for the question or as stackoverflow says, “Write a title that summarizes the specific problem”.
+- Make a good to-the-point title for the question or as StackOverflow says, “Write a title that summarizes the specific problem”.
 This helps because it lets those who can help, know they can without going into the post.
 You might be thinking, I can’t sum it up it’s too complex.
-No problem, try to think how you’d ask a busy collegue, and put that into the subject.
+No problem, try to think how you’d ask a busy colleague, and put that into the subject.
 If you’re still having trouble, write the title last after all the details are fresh.

 - Good: Set Value form variable in the request form to Table field

 - Good: How can I set an override reference qualifier to a group